 The first few months of a new year can often feel pretty stressful.
-Our bank account is likely to be recovering after the festive period, we’re struggling to get our vitamin D with the still-short days, and yet the working week can feel never-ending.
-The good news is Mind Fitness experts Beth Wood and Andy Barker have some insights to share into the mindfulness techniques that can help reduce stress and keep us calm
+Our bank account is likely recovering after the festive period and we’re struggling to get our vitamin D with the still-short days.
+The good news is that Mind Fitness experts, Beth Wood and Andy Barker, share the mindfulness techniques that can help reduce stress and keep us calm

 Mindfulness is a form of meditation that is ancient in its origins, and now it is fully evidenced by neuroscience.
 In other words, what Buddhists have known for centuries - mindfulness works!
 More of us are using mindfulness practice to stay calmer.
 So, what exactly is it?